AdobeDocs/commerce-admin.en/help/getting-started/enhanced-experiences.md

 Shopping Assistance - [Assisted shopping](https://docs.magento.com/user-guide/sales/shopping-assistance.html) makes it easy for customer service reps to create orders for customers.
 In Adobe Commerce, customer service reps working in the Admin have access to shopping cart contents, and can move items from a wish list to a shopping cart, apply coupon codes, and more.

-Security - Whether an order is fulfilled online or over the phone, Commerce provides [sophisticated security](https://docs.magento.com/user-guide/stores/security.html), including [CAPTCHA](https://docs.magento.com/user-guide/stores/security-captcha.html) and SSL encryption, with best-in-breed encryption and hashing algorithms to protect the security of the system.
+Security - Whether an order is fulfilled online or over the phone, [!DNL Commerce] provides [sophisticated security](https://docs.magento.com/user-guide/stores/security.html), including [CAPTCHA](https://docs.magento.com/user-guide/stores/security-captcha.html) and SSL encryption, with best-in-breed encryption and hashing algorithms to protect the security of the system.

-Order Processing - Commerce supports a complete [order processing](https://docs.magento.com/user-guide/sales/order-processing.html) workflow.
+Order Processing - [!DNL Commerce] supports a complete [order processing](https://docs.magento.com/user-guide/sales/order-processing.html) workflow.
 It is easy to customize order statuses and track communications between sales reps and customers.

-Multiple Payment Options  - Commerce supports the [payment methods](https://docs.magento.com/user-guide/payment/payments.html) and currencies needed for global commerce.
+Multiple Payment Options  - [!DNL Commerce] supports the [payment methods](https://docs.magento.com/user-guide/payment/payments.html) and currencies needed for global commerce.
 You can choose the ones you want to offer, and your customers can choose the ones they prefer at checkout.

 PayPal Merchant Solutions - It is easy to integrate a [PayPal Payments](https://docs.magento.com/user-guide/payment/paypal.html) account to provide your customers faster, more secure checkout options.